Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

     def obstacle_avoidance(sensor_data):
         global on_ground, height_desired

-        # Take off with incremental height until height is above 0.5
+        # Take off with incremental height until the height is above 0.5
         if on_ground and sensor_data['altitude'] < 0.5:
             height_desired += 0.01
             control_command = [0.0, 0.0, 0.0, height_desired]